Brand Strategy

 This happens when the partnership is all enthusiasm and no specifics.
 Two founders have a great chat over coffee.
 They love each other’s “vibe.”
 They agree to “do something together.”

 Weeks turn into months.
 A few social media posts are exchanged.
 Maybe an offer is mentioned in a newsletter.
-There's no clear goal, defined campaign, or metric for success.
+There’s no clear goal, defined campaign, or success metric.
 It fizzles out because it was never really a thing in the first place.
 It was just a conversation with logos attached.

 The Unbalanced Scale: When One Partner Does All the Work